syncfusion-content/windowsforms-docs/WindowsForms/Schedule/ScheduleControl.md

 <tr>
 <td>
 Appearance</td><td>
-Gets / sets the ScheduleAppearance object that controls the visual aspects of the ScheduleControl.</td></tr>
+Gets or sets the ScheduleAppearance object that controls the visual aspects of the ScheduleControl.</td></tr>
 <tr>
 <td>
 Calendar</td><td>